learn-co-curriculum/rails-form_tag-readme/README.md

 end
 ```

 Lastly, it says we're missing a template.
 Let's create `app/views/posts/new.html.erb`.
-Now that our routing test is passing, let's add a matcher spec to ensure that the form itself is being shown on the new post page:
+Now that our routing test is passing, let's add a matcher spec to ensure that the template is properly displaying HTML on the new post page:

 ```ruby
 # specs/features/post_spec.rb